-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: Basic knowledge of Geography

 - 1. Explain the fundamental concepts of remote sensing and digital imaging techniques. - 2.
 Make the students to understand the principles of thermal and microwave remote sensing. - 3.
 Make the students understand the significance of GIS and the process of GIS.